-If you suspect an allergic reaction to your tattoo has occurred, see a dermatologist immediately to get a diagnosis.
-Your dermatologist may find it helpful if you look up the type of ink used and the compounds in it via the ink manufacturer Material Safety Data Sheets.
+If you suspect an allergic reaction has occurred, see a dermatologist immediately to get a diagnosis.
+Your dermatologist may find it helpful if you look up the type of ink used and the compounds in it via the ink manufacturer’s Material Safety Data Sheets.
 While all inks pose a small allergy risk, the SDS may be a good place to start when identifying your allergy.

 A Safety Data Sheet (SDS) or Material Safety Data Sheet (MSDS) is a legally required series of documents that all manufacturers (including tattoo ink companies) must produce if they use chemical compounds.
 If a chemical produces a hazard to health and safety, you will find this information in the MSDS.
 An MSDS includes information about each chemical, covering the physical and environmental hazards, precautions for safe handling, storage, and transportation of the chemical, and more.

-Section 11 covers toxicological and health effects info and Section 15 of the SDS covers safety, health, and environmental regulations specific to the product.
+If you have a tattoo ink allergy, it’s important to familiarize yourself with the following sections.
+Section 11 covers toxicological and health effects and Section 15 of the SDS covers safety, health, and environmental regulations specific to the product.